decretist/Dissertation/Chapter4/burrows.md

 to the final result.

-The first experiment resumes directly where the two-dimensional visualization demonstration left off, so all function definitions and variable values in force at the conclusion of that demonstration are still valid.
+The first experiment resumes directly where the two-dimensional visualization demonstration left off, so all of the function definitions and variable values in force at the conclusion of that demonstration are still valid.
 In particular, this experiment inherits the z-scores for all of the four most frequent words (MFWs).
 While we disregarded the data for the third and fourth most frequent words (*et* and *est*) for the purpose of the visualization demonstration, they will be fully taken into account here.
 (Remember that the values for mean and standard deviations used to derive the z-scores were calculated without reference to the Gratian0 sample here being treated as the unknown).

 First, split the z-scores into two new dataframes, one for the test sample Gratian0, assumed for the purpose of this experiment to be